Below is our list of 10 sustainable building products that fight climate change.

 Most recently, researchers have discovered how to make concrete using recycled glass, which is an effort to turn waste into industrial flooring.
 The glass in the mixture replaces sand as it is ground down into sand.
 Other uses include parking lots and roads.
 Substituting sand with recycled glass produces a stronger polymer cement.
 Polymer is water-resistant and is ideal for areas with heavy traffic such as service stations, retail malls, and airports.

 The steel industry is the source for a newer green product called Ferrock.
-Up to 95 percent of Ferrock is made from recycled materials including steel dust, making it stronger, more flexible, and less expensive than concrete.
+Up to 95 percent of Ferrock’s composition is recyclable materials including steel dust, which makes it stronger, more flexible, and less expensive than concrete.
 It is also carbon negative because it absorbs and binds CO2.

-The product Ferrock was discovered when David Stone was doing his PhD in environmental chemistry at the University of Arizona in Tucson and a failed experiment uncovered a unique material.
-Stone realized it might serve as more environmentally friendly alternative to cement.
-It is named after its composition of iron-rich ferrous rock.
-The primary ingredient is waste steel dust discarded from industrial processes and silica from ground up glass.
+The discovery of Ferrock is all thanks to David Stone.
+While obtaining his PhD in environmental chemistry at the University of Arizona in Tucson, he made this discovery of the unique material after an experimental failure.
+Stone thought the material might serve as more environmentally friendly alternative to cement.
+Ferrock gets its name from its composition of iron-rich ferrous rock.
+The primary ingredient is waste steel dust that comes from from industrial processes and silica from ground up glass.
 The iron within the steel dust reacts with C02 and rusts to form iron carbonate.
-Once formed into Ferrock it can not be melted back into a liquid.
-Ferrock is five times stronger than cement, can withstand a higher compression, and it becomes even stronger in saltwater environments.
+Once it forms into Ferrock people cannot change it back into a liquid.
+This material is five times stronger than cement, can withstand a higher compression, and it becomes even stronger in saltwater environments.